bgerardi20/pet-adoption-api-capstone/README.md

 App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.

 ## Development Roadmap
-//This is v1.0 of the app, but future enhancements are expected to include:
+This is v1.0 of the app, but future enhancements are expected to include:

-//* Add list of cafe's where visiter can find these coffees
-//* Add comment section for visiter to comment on their favorite coffee flavors or recommend other coffee types and cafe's
+With GPS location, be able to find the nearest park to you, and be able to search out other parks in the area to bring your animal too.